LaTeX: Related software

 As a macro package, LaTeX provides a set of macros for TeX to interpret.
-There are many other macro packages for TeX, including Plain TeX, GNU Texinfo, AMSTeX, Chemfig, chemmacros, PSTricks, PSfrag, and ConTeXt.
+There are many other macro packages for TeX, including Plain TeX, AMSTeX, Chemfig, chemmacros, PSTricks, PSfrag, and ConTeXt.

 When TeX "compiles" a document, it follows (from the user's point of view) the following processing sequence: Macros → TeX → Driver → Output.
 Different implementations of each of these steps are typically available in TeX distributions.
 Traditional TeX will output a DVI file, which is usually converted to a PostScript file.
 In 2000, Hàn Thế Thành and others wrote an implementation of TeX called pdfTeX, which also outputs to PDF and takes advantage of features available in that format.
 The XeTeX engine developed by Jonathan Kew, on the other hand, merges modern font technologies and Unicode with TeX.
 LuaTeX is an extended version of pdfTeX using Lua as an embedded scripting language.

 Compatibility and converters

 LaTeX documents (*.tex) can be opened with any text editor.
 They consist of plain text and contain no hidden formatting codes or binary information.
 TeX documents can also be shared by rendering the LaTeX file to other formats such as OpenDocument, XML, or class (*.cls) files.
 LaTeX can also (and commonly is) rendered to PDF files using the LaTeX extension pdfLaTeX.
 LaTeX files containing Unicode text can be processed into PDFs with the inputenc package, or by the TeX extensions XeLaTeX and LuaLaTeX.